learnapollo/learnapollo/content/exercises/react-04.md

 npm start
 ```

 Open [http://localhost:3000](http://localhost:3000) in your browser and open the detailed view of a pokemon.
-It should have a new message about the pokemon and it's trainer at the top of the page.
+It should have a new message about the pokemon and its trainer at the top of the page.

 ## Recap

+Congratulations, you increased the modularity of your components by introducing fragments.
+We learned a lot about fragments, let's do a quick recap:

 * **Co-located fragments** help to decouple the declaration of data requirements
 * Using **multiple fragments** in a parent component is easy and merges the selected fields of the different child components